Judith Raskin: Life and work

+In 1977, she was also a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 As a music educator, Raskin taught at the Manhattan School of Music, and at the 92nd Street Y, where she took the role of Pearl, the rabbi's wife, in Lazar Weiner's opera The Golem in 1979.

 Following a 2-year battle with ovarian cancer, Raskin died in New York in 1984.
-Harold Schonberg in his NY Times obituary of Ms. Raskin wrote “as a leading singer with the New York City Opera, and then at the Metropolitan Opera from 1962 to 1972, Miss Raskin was hailed as one of the finest artists of her time.
+Harold Schonberg in his New York Times obituary of Raskin wrote “as a leading singer with the New York City Opera, and then at the Metropolitan Opera from 1962 to 1972, Miss Raskin was hailed as one of the finest artists of her time.
 She had a voice that critics constantly referred to as 'ravishing.’
 Combined with the beauty of her sound was a high order of musicianship.
 In addition, Miss Raskin was a beautiful woman and an excellent actress.
 As a complete artist, she captivated audiences whenever she appeared.”
 “Many believed her to be the most attractive Adele in Strauss' Fledermaus within memory.”
-(New York Times, Dec.
-22, 1984)After her death the family began an annual concert at The Stephen Wise Free Synagogue at which a winner of the National Council awards would perform; the annual Judith Raskin Memorial Concert ran for 25 years.
+After her death the family began an annual concert at The Stephen Wise Free Synagogue at which a winner of the National Council awards would perform; the annual Judith Raskin Memorial Concert ran for 25 years.
 There are currently awards established in her name for young singers at the National Council of the Metropolitan Opera, the Manhattan School of Music and Smith College.